gamag/xmunch/README.md

 # Here it would be useful to allow compression using abc as stem, but since this
 # abc is not in the word list, normal affix compression doesn't work.
 So we need
 # to add abc as virtual stem to the list and mark it as wrong using
-# NEEDSAFFIX flag of hunspell for example, which is in this file defined to
+# NEEDAFFIX flag of hunspell for example, which is in this file defined to
 # be !.
 Then we need to tell xmunch, that it is allowed to create stems if
 # needed: (V has the same meaning as N in the first rule)
 V (v) {